-(e) A crisis stabilization center shall have a space for chairs or recliners in an observation
+(e) A crisis stabilization center shall have a space for chairs or recliners in an observation area.
+The space may be a permanent configuration or rearranged based on the needs of the patients in the center.
+The observation area

 (1) must have at least three feet of space between each chair or recliner;